 TCC's Sun Smart Policy has been developed to protect all children and educators from the harmful effects of ultraviolet (UV) radiation from the sun, especially since there is a high risk of unprotected sun exposure in the first fifteen years of life significantly increasing a child's risk of developing skin cancer later in life.
-The educators will endeavor to protect children from excessive exposure to the sun during peak UV radiation periods as of 1st September to 30th April.
-TCC also acknowledges a healthy balance between UV exposure is important for health.
+The educators will endeavor to protect children from excessive exposure to the sun during peak UV radiation periods whenever UV levels reach three and above, typically from mid-August to the end of April in Victoria.